-- The actual property line is not officially moved until a deed to transfer the title is recorded with the county and a survey is filed in which the property is located.
+- The actual property line is not officially moved until a deed to transfer the title is recorded and a survey is filed with the County in which the property is located.

 When a property line adjustment can't be used

-- Street-frontage for a land-locked parcel
+- Street-frontage for a land-locked property

-- A nonconforming situation
+- A new nonconforming situation

 You may combine a lot confirmation with a property line adjustment to re-establish a previously platted property line and then move it.